 I loved the bit in the book where Selin travelled to Europe, first with Svetlana, to Paris, and then on to Hungary, to visit Ivan and teach English in a Hungarian village.
 Selin’s descriptions of these many travels were bright and colourful, and I loved immersing myself in Selin’s world.

-While this book was very unique and, in some parts, a little strange, I could still relate to Selin’s experiences as a first-time student.
-Going to University, you meet a whole range of people who you previously wouldn’t have had contact with, and you certainly encounter many a deep, philosophical (often alcohol-induced) late-night debate.
+While this book was very unique, I could still relate to Selin’s experiences as a first-time student.
+Going to University, you meet a whole range of people who you previously wouldn’t have had contact with, and you certainly encounter many a deep, philosophical, late-night debate.

-When Selin stays up until 5 in the morning discussing the intricacies of language, it kind of reminded me of my first year of University, when me and my friends would debate random political or philosophical topics.
+When Selin stays up until 5 in the morning discussing the intricacies of language, it kind of reminded me of my first year of University, when me and my friends would debate random topics.

 Another of these friends informed me that ‘The Idiot’ is actually the name of a book by Dostoevsky- it seems Batuman named both her fiction books after books by this famous Russian author.
 Clever stuff.
 I’m sure many other bits of this book also went over my head.